janheinrichmerker/android-issue-reporter/README.md

     @Override
     protected void onCreate(Bundle savedInstanceState) {
+        super.onCreate(savedInstanceState);

 	// [Optional] Auth token to open issues if users don't have a GitHub account
         // You can register a bot account on GitHub and copy ist OAuth2 token here.
         // (See #how-to-create-a-bot-key for further information.)
         setGuestToken("28f479f73db97d912611b27579aad7a76ad2baf5")